dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 * exports one package at a time (exports my.com.java.* - illegal)
 * provides - only once for one type (provides A with B, C - in case we have multiple implementation)

-Error message: `module X does not 'opens Y' to unnamed module` - means, that your unnamed module, loaded as simple jar, trying to get access to package inside `X` loaded as module.
+Error message: `module X does not 'opens Y' to unnamed module` - means, that your unnamed module, loaded as simple jar into `--module-path`, trying to get access to package inside `X` loaded as module.
 Usually happens when you are using reflection to access internal/restricted packages.
 Modules explicitly declare in `module-info.java` all open packages.
 If you try to access something that is not there, you get this error.
 JPMS (Java Platform Module System) enforces strong encapsulation, preventing unauthorized access to internal APIs of modules.
-The "opens" directive explicitly allows reflective access to a package within a module.
-To resolve this issue, you need to explicitly "open" the required package from the named module to the unnamed module using the `--add-opens` JVM argument: `java --add-opens java.base/java.lang=ALL-UNNAMED -jar app.jar`.
+The `opens` directive explicitly allows reflective access to a package within a module.
+To resolve this issue, you need to explicitly `open` the required package from the named module to the unnamed module using the `--add-opens` JVM argument: `java --add-opens java.base/java.lang=ALL-UNNAMED -jar app.jar`.
 Don't confuse:
 * `--add-opens` - provides access for deep reflection (including non-public members) at run time only (this can't be used with `javac`).
 So if you have the code like `setAccessible(true)` that means you are trying to get access to some private types, that you are not supposed to get access, and you need to use this option.
 Basically we can say that this option is wider than `--add-exports` because additionally it opens access to private types.
 * `--add-exports` - provides access to public API at compile and run time